Symantec the Black Hole of DLP & Data Protection

 After the acquisition, GTB has seen a steady switch up to its DLP that Workstm solutions by Symantec Vontu end-users, channel partners, and OEMs.
 Our Data Security that Workstm platform provides administrators exactly the innovation they’ve been looking for, harnessing the power of AI to deliver a powerful yet simplified cybersecurity platform.

 GTB’s DLP that Workstm, is a comprehensive solution, that can be deployed across the entire enterprise.
 The fully compatible platform can integrate with all aspects of a firm’s data network, from on-premises servers to the cloud.

-The AI-powered platform makes protection measures super accurate, identifying threatening activity while at the same time relieving the burden from IT staff in dealing with positives, failed updates and / or blue screens.
+The AI-powered platform makes protection measures super accurate, identifying threatening activity while at the same time relieving the burden from IT staff in dealing with false negative, false positives, and failed updates.

 GTB’s unique approach to data protection hones in on what modern enterprises actually need from a DLP system.

 Large changes in the IT market landscape signal that customers are demanding it.
 GTB’s cutting edge DLP solutions are exactly what the industry has been looking for.